 The municipalities in Sedgwick County are responsible for all corresponding inspections, damage assessments and other disaster response and recovery functions and activities for their jurisdictional area and the County would include the municipalities in its response and recovery activities due to their limited resources.
-The municipalities will still coordinate final reporting to the Sedgwick County Emergency Management, who will then provide the information to the Kansas Division of Emergency Management.
+The municipalities will still coordinate final reporting to the Sedgwick County Emergency Management, who will then provide the information to the Adjutant General's Office, Kansas Division of Emergency Management.

 The County is responsible for all corresponding inspections, damage assessments and other disaster response and recovery functions and activities for their jurisdictional area.
-The County will coordinate final damage estimates to the Sedgwick County Emergency Management, who will then provide the information to the Kansas Division of Emergency Management.
+The County will coordinate final damage estimates to the Sedgwick County Emergency Management, who will then provide the information to the Adjutant General's Office, Kansas Division of Emergency Management.